kaelzhang/runtime-define-webpack-plugin/README.md

 # runtime-environment-webpack-plugin

-The webpack RuntimeDefinePlugin allows you to create global constants which can be configured at runtime.
+The webpack RuntimeDefinePlugin allows you to create global constants which can be configured at runtime, even after the asset(s) have been emitted to output directory by webpack.

 ## Install